froilansulit/Java-HackerRank/README.md

 # Java-HackerRank Problems
-This is my documentation for taking HackerRank Problems in java programming
+This is my documentation for taking HackerRank Problems in java programming language